vsrinivas/fuchsia/docs/gen/build_arguments.md

 From //build/board.gni:7

 ### board_package_labels
-A list of package labels to include in the 'base' package set.
+A list of package labels to include in the 'base' package set unless bringup configuration is enabled.
 Used by the board definition rather than the product definition.

 **Current value for `target_cpu = "arm64"`:** `["//garnet/packages/prod:drivers", "//garnet/packages/prod:sysmem-assistant"]`